LogoActuator Machining

 Key ClaimEvidence SourceApplicability Limit

-6061-T6 lacks a true fatigue endurance limit, making high-cycle pressure vessels challenging.Industry fatigue data (96.5 MPa at 500 million cycles) and MMPDS standards.Applicable primarily to high-pressure hydraulics or high-frequency pulsation; less critical for low-pressure pneumatics.
+6061-T6 lacks a true fatigue endurance limit, making high-cycle pressure vessels challenging.MatWeb lists typical 6061-T6 fatigue strength at 96.5 MPa for 500 million cycles; use MMPDS or customer-approved allowables for certified design.Applicable primarily to high-pressure hydraulics or high-frequency pulsation; less critical for low-pressure pneumatics.

 Frequently Asked Questions